TerradooCloud/Terradoo-Cloud-Documentation/source/introduction/introduction.rst

 It will be Community Driven because it is based on Community Solutions and want to improve and promote each Solution.

 Yes, there is The Official Odoo Platform, from Odoo Enterprise.
-So, why Terradoo Cloud ?
+So, Why Terradoo Cloud ?

 Why ?